arbor-sim/arbor/doc/concepts/interconnectivity.rst

          on the cell.
-      2. Declare the connection in the recipe *on the target cell*:  from a source identified using a :gen:`global_label`; a target identified using a :gen:`local_label` (:gen:`gid` of target is implicitly known); a connection delay and a connection weight.
+      2. Declare the connection in the recipe *on the target cell*:  from a source identified using a :gen:`global_label`; a target identified using a :gen:`local_label` (:gen:`gid` of target is the argument of the recipe method); a connection delay and a connection weight.

    spike
    action potential